 The STDF Secretariat continues to build on the outputs of this workshop and to disseminate the findings at related events.

-The STDF Briefing Note No. 6 summarizes the key messages and conclusions emerging from the workshop held in The Hague, The Netherlands in 2010.
+The STDF Briefing note summarizes the key messages and conclusions emerging from the workshop held in The Hague, The Netherlands in 2010.

 STDF publication on Public-Private Partnerships to enhance SPS capacity